Francis Dominic Murnaghan (mathematician): Biography

 He then lectured at Rice University, and returned to Johns Hopkins University with the rank of associate professor at the young age of 25.
 In 1928 he was promoted to Professor and became only the fourth head of the Department of Mathematics (after J.J.
 Sylvester, Simon Newcomb and Frank Morley).
-After his retirement in 1949, he worked at the Instituto Tecnológico de Aeronáutica near São Paulo, Brasil, but returned to Baltimore in 1959.
+After his retirement in 1949, he worked at the Instituto Tecnológico de Aeronáutica near São Paulo, Brazil, but returned to Baltimore in 1959.
 He continued working as a consultant for the Marine Engineering Laboratory; his last publication appeared in 1972.

 Murnaghan was a member of US National Academy of Sciences, American Philosophical Society, Royal Irish Academy, and Brazilian Academy of Sciences.
 He wrote 15 books, some in English and some in Portuguese, and over 90 papers.

 He was the father of Francis Dominic Murnaghan, Jr., former U.S. federal judge and uncle of Northern Irish barrister and politician Sheelagh Murnaghan.